MattSegal/devblog/content/testing/why-are-you-testing.draft.md

 The main problem with unit tests is that you can't always break your code up into pretty little pure functions.

 When you start working on an existing legacy codebase there's no guarantee that the code is well-structured enough to allow for unit tests.
+Most commercial code that you'll encounter is legacy code, and a lot of legacy code is untested.
 I've encountered a fair few 2000+ line classes where reasoning about the effect of any one function is basically impossible because of all the shared state.
 You can't test a function if you don't know what it's supposed to do.
 These codebases cannot be rigourly unit tested straight away and need to be [gently massaged into a better shape over time](https://understandlegacycode.com/), which is a whole other can of worms.

 Another, very common, case where unit tests don't make much sense is when a lot of the heavy lifting is being done by a framework.
 This happens to me all the time when I'm writing web apps with the [Django](https://www.djangoproject.com/) framework.
-In Django's REST Framework, we use a "serializer" class to validate data and translate Python objects into a JSON string and vice versa.
+In Django's REST Framework, we use a "serializer" class to validate Python objects and translate them into a JSON string.
 For example:

 ```python
 from django.db import models